 How I Lowered My Chances of Getting Dermatitis and Giving it to Others

-Urushiol is stable in low-humidity environments and it is readily transferrable from object to object, so I had to learn how to work with it for my own protection, and how to avoid spreading it to other people.
+Urushiol is stable in low-humidity environments and it is readily transferable from object to object, so I had to learn how to work with it for my own protection, and how to avoid spreading it to other people.
 The following mechanisms are ones that worked for me, with my relatively low level of sensitivity.
 This information is summarized in the table at the end.

 The best way to avoid dermatitis is to avoid contact with the plant.